 3. Regularity audits are similar to financial audits in the private sector.
-In 2013-14, a total of 82 accounts were audited and certified, including all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds.
+In 2014-15, a total of 81 accounts were audited and certified, including all of the Government's accounts, the accounts of the Hong Kong Housing Authority, the Exchange Fund, five Trading Funds and more than 60 other funds.
+We also supplement our normal certification audit work with a programme of risk audit, which examines risks related to regularity, propriety and financial control.
 VFM audits focus on providing independent information, advice and assurance about the economy, efficiency and effectiveness with which the auditees have discharged their functions.
+We will take into account various factors in selecting subjects for VFM audits and focus more on identifying systemic issues.
+One of the key considerations is to "follow the money" - those receiving larger amount of funding would have a higher chance and frequency of being selected.
 We aim to make value-added recommendations to help them achieve better VFM.
-In 2013-14, we issued a number of VFM audit reports which attracted considerable public interest.
+In 2014-15, we issued a number of VFM audit reports which attracted considerable public interest.

-4. To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies (e.g. I attended the 21st Congress of the International Organisation of Supreme Audit Institutions in Beijing in October 2013).
+4. To enhance our experience and knowledge about public sector auditing, we continued to attend conferences and various functions of professional bodies (e.g. our staff attended the 13th Assembly and the 6th Symposium of the Asian Organisation of Supreme Audit Institutions in Kuala Lumpur, Malaysia in February 2015).
 We also received visitors from the Mainland and shared with them our audit experience.

 5. Our values on professionalism, probity and people underpin and drive our work.
 The professionalism and expertise of our staff are vital to the success of the Commission.
-We will strive to help our people develop and grow as professionals.
+We will strive to help our staff develop and grow as professionals.

 In this regard, we are committed to encourage and help our staff realise their full potential through training, learning and sharing.

-6. The Commission celebrates our 170th anniversary this year.
-It has a long tradition of excellence and will seek to deliver more value through our regularity, risk and VFM audits in the ensuing years.
+6. The Commission, with 171 years of history, is one of the oldest government departments in Hong Kong.
+It has a long tradition of excellence and will seek to help the auditees add value through our independent, professional and quality audit services in the ensuing years.

-7. I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year, and would like to acknowledge with gratitude the full cooperation and assistance rendered by the Administration.
-I would also like to extend my heartfelt appreciation to all my staff for their unfailing support.
-Their commitment, dedication and professionalism have enabled the Commission to deliver quality audit services and earned the public's trust on our work.
+7. I am grateful for the continuous support of the Public Accounts Committee of the Legislative Council to our work over the past year.
+I would also like to acknowledge with gratitude the full cooperation and assistance rendered by the auditees.
+Finally, I would like to extend my heartfelt appreciation to all my staff for their unfailing support.
+Their commitment, dedication and professionalism have enabled the Commission to deliver quality audit services and earn the support of the public.

-David Sun, BBS, JP Director of Audit July 2014
+David Sun, BBS, JP Director of Audit August 2015